ValgulNecron/kasuki/readme.md

     finished.
   - [X] Logging
   - [ ] Updating to serenity 0.12 — Working on it.
-  - [ ] Support for command in dm (would need a rewrite on the langage part to default to en even when there is no guild id) — Working on it.
+  - [X] Support for command in dm (would need a rewrite on the langage part to default to en even when there is no guild id) — Now working.
+    (for the command I want to be on in dm)

 - Anime submodule:
   - [X] Finish comparison function.